ajurasz/embedded-es-annotation/readme.md

 ## Usage

-You can annotate you base integration test class with `@EmbeddedElasticsearch`
+You can annotate your base integration test class with `@EmbeddedElasticsearch`

 ```